अनुवाद Übersetzen sie

 Tanganyika series 2, 5c to 30c

-All images in this box are courtesy of Matthew Axiak.
+All images in this box are courtesy of Matthew Axiak unless otherwise indicated.

 Tanganyika 20c block Tanganyika 30c block Tanganyika 75c block